Primary care COVID-19 centres

 - routine diabetic eye screening and surveillance monitoring

-- higher risk breast screening - all eligible women will be being screened at the higher risk screening unit in Antrim Area Hospital (previously women who required mammography only were able to have their screening at their local breast screening unit)
+- higher risk breast screening - all eligible women continued, and are continuing, to be screened at the higher risk screening unit in Antrim Area Hospital (prior to Covid-19 women who required mammography only were able to have their screening at their local breast screening unit; this option was paused as part of the response to Covid-19 and has not yet been reinstated)

-- diabetic eye screening for pregnant women (sight saving laser treatments and urgent intravitreal injections will continue to be provided)
+- diabetic eye screening for pregnant women (sight saving laser treatments and urgent intravitreal injections continued, and are continuing, to be provided)

 - newborn blood spot screening